Are you prone to feeling sad for no reason? In reality, there is always a reason, it’s just could be less obvious.

-An existential crisis can be a painful experience which brings feelings of despair, disappointment and emptiness.
-And of course, it can leave you feeling sad for no obvious reason.
+An existential crisis can be a painful experience that brings feelings of despair, disappointment, and emptiness.
+And of course, it can leave you feeling sad without reason.
 It’s as if everything in your life suddenly ceases to make any sense and things fall apart.

 However, an existential crisis often happens for your own good and eventually helps you find your purpose in life.

-When you feeling sad without having a good reason to, carefully watch your thought process.
+So when you catch yourself wondering: ‘Why am I sad for no reason?’, carefully watch your thought process.
 Are you asking yourself questions about your place in this world and the meaning of your existence?
 If so, your sadness is probably a symptom of an existential crisis.

 2. This could be a mid-life (or a quarter-life) crisis